-Regina Louisa got a full-on Montana moment while hiking in Glacier National Park over the weekend.
-This past Saturday at around 6:30 p.m. while hiking the Hidden Lake Overlook Trail, a young grizzly came bounding out of the trees and down the trail.
+Regina Louisa got a full-on Montana moment while hiking in Glacier National Park near the Hidden Lake Overlook Trail when a young grizzly came bounding out of the trees and down the trail.

 Luckily for everyone on the trail, the grizzly was in hot pursuit of some mountain goats, who seemed to be far quicker than the bear.